 $3.990 on Amazon

 - Cine-style housing

 Zeiss took in consideration affordability of equipment for filmmakers and produced compact prime lenses that can pair to extravagant prime cinema lenses.
 These Compact Prime lenses come in three ranges:

 Available for mounting

-Considering the quality and comparing these to other cinematic lenses and non-cinematic lenses with an even higher price, this price isn’t so bad.
+Considering the quality and comparing these to other cinematic lenses and non-cinematic lenses with an even higher price, this price isn’t so bad, it could well be one of the best camera lens for filmmaking.
 I tend to always look at the bigger picture.
 If I invest up to $5000 I need to know that I can get some money back, and at the same time be able to film and take great photographs.
 I think these lenses offer exactly that.

 Canon RF 70-200 F2.8 L IS USM

 - High image quality and bright f/2.
 8 aperture telephoto zoom RF L lens.

 - Compact and lightweight.